IanTeda/ianteda.github.io/src/_posts/engineering/2017-03-01-rule-1-what-is-your-job.md

 ---
-title: Rule 1 - What is your job?
+title: Rule 1 - Your job is to make money.
+By building it safely, building it once and leaving a positive legacy.
 description: As a construction engineer, what is your job?
 date: 2017-03-06
 layout: post